Trade show blues: Exhibitions go virtual as virus spreads

 “It will suffice, but it cannot replace that in-person presentation and the ability to meet the people that randomly happen across your product,” said Navok.
 “It’s a big week of announcements.
 We are still going to do it.
 We are going to have to — but that in person momentum is not going to be there.”

 Olson reported from New York.
+Associated Press writer Kathleen Foody in Chicago contributed to this report.